Getting Workers’ Compensation for Lung Cancer

 The illness or injury attained must have happened at work or be work-related.

-When someone is diagnosed with lung cancer, a source of illness must first be determined before a claim can be filed.
+Before a claim is filed, lung cancer patients must determine a ‘source of illness.’
 Lung cancer has several causes, and it must be proved undoubtedly that the disease was caused by exposure to asbestos or other harmful chemicals while in the workplace.

 A lawyer will be able to help you perform interviews and gather all necessary documentation to help you prove your case.